Financial-Times/aggregate-healthcheck/README.md

 The ACK that is not needed anymore should be removed also manually from etcd: `etcdctl rm /ft/healthcheck/foo-service-1/ack`

+### Sticky support:

+A healthcheck can be marked as 'sticky' by setting the etcd value for the category:

+`etcdctl set /ft/healthcheck-categories/<category>/sticky true`

+This lets the healthcheck know that if the healthcheck for the category ever fails, it should stay failed rather than healing as normal.
+It does this by setting the `/enabled` key to false.
+To re-enable the healthcheck, `/enabled` will need to manually be set to true (in the same manner as a manual failover):

+`etcdctl set /ft/healthcheck-categories/<category>/enabled true`

 ## Building and running the binary

 ```